 Please note: Custom Bots are an add-on feature that can only be unlocked with an account upgrade.
 Contact firstname.lastname@example.org to learn more.

-Once you have access to Custom Bots, see What are Custom Bots, and how do I use them?
+Once you have access to Custom Bots, see What are Custom Bots, and how do I set them up?
 To get started.

 To set up additional features and learn more about Helpshift best practices, please review our Knowledge Base.